borting/borting.github.io/_posts/2014-01-01-text-formatting-examples.md

 ---
 layout: post
-title: "Text Formatting Examples"
+title: "Lagrange: Text Formatting Examples"
-author: "Paul Le"
+author: "Borting"
 categories: journal
-tags: [documentation,sample]
+tags: [Lagrange,Jekyll]
 image: cards.jpg
 ---

+(This post is forked from [Paul Le's Post](https://lenpaul.github.io/Lagrange/journal/text-formatting-examples.html) with some updates.)

 # Markdown Support

 As always, Jekyll offers support for GitHub Flavored Markdown, which allows you to format your posts using the [Markdown syntax](https://guides.github.com/features/mastering-markdown/).
 Examples of these text formatting features can be seen below.
 You can find this post in the `_posts` directory.

 ## Basic Formatting